Table of Contents

 An emergency fund can help keep you from getting behind on your bills and running up high interest credit card debt in the event of an unexpected expense, job loss, or reduction in work hours.

-Debts add to your liabilities and therefore lower your liquid net worth.
+Debts add to your liabilities and therefore lowers your liquid net worth.
 Expensive debt also increases your monthly expenses in the form of interest.
 This gives you less money to put in the bank each month, making it harder to build your liquid net worth.

 If you’re carrying credit card debt, you may want to start a debt reduction plan (such as the “debt snowball” or “debt avalanche” method) to get it paid down faster.

+Investing money in the market for longer-term savings goals can increase your liquid net worth.
 While there is risk involved, you’ll have more time to ride out the ups and downs of the securities markets when saving for the longer term.

 The Takeaway